 Listen to: La Crema

-Why We Love it: This fantastic Spanish-language interview show is based out of Puerto Rico, where hosts Abner Roldán and Karla Quiñones speak with coffee and other service-industry professionals throughout Latin America and the US, who offer their perspectives on the growing and changing coffee-sphere.
+Why We Love it: This fantastic Spanish-language interview show is based out of Puerto Rico, where hosts Abner Roldán and Karla Quiñones speak with coffee and other service-industry professionals throughout Latin America and the US, who offer their perspectives on the growing and changing coffee industry.

 If You Love Coffee People